lucachaco/sourcequarter-lander/_posts/2015-03-07-javascript-cheat-sheet.md

 ---
 The first thing I would like to recommend is to read <a href="http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742">JavaScript: The Good Parts</a>

-Many on the notes of the entry are based on this book.
-I just want to keep this entry as a place important notes to keep in mind while programming in JavaScript
+Many on the notes of this entry are based on this book.
+I just want to keep this entry as a place important notes to keep in mind while programming in JavaScript.

+Soon, I will be expanding this post but first I will share these really good links:

+<a href="http://jamesallardice.com/explaining-function-and-variable-hoisting-in-javascript/">Hoisting in Javascript </a>

+<a href="http://www.javascriptkit.com/javatutors/closures.shtml">Javascript Closures</a>